 - What do you regard as the lowest depth of misery?

 - Who are your heroes in real life?

 These questions can help build self-awareness and strengthen defense systems against harmful thoughts, feelings, and behaviors.

-The Setting Life Goals Worksheet is another useful tool to help someone identify what they want out of life.
+The Setting Valued Goals worksheet is another useful tool to help someone identify what they want out of life, based on personal values.

 Using this type of tool can also help motivate someone who may be struggling in life.
 Identifying goals can help someone be more self-aware as they start to get an idea of what it will take to achieve this goal.